 Oyster Bay – Bring new riders to this shoreline park which has a paved path and a cool sculpture, perfect for bike-riding, scootering, and jogging.

 Where to eat in San Leandro with kids

-Sabino’s Coffeehouse – A local favorite, this indie coffee shop boasts a back patio and fancy hot chocolates for the kids.
-Show up at 3 pm on Wednesdays, and you just might meet a storyteller named George.
+Sabino’s Coffee Shop – A local favorite, this indie coffee shop boasts a back patio and fancy hot chocolates for the kids.

 Porkys Pizza – For parents who just want their kid to eat their food, Porky’s offers an easy environment and a simple, winning combination: pizza and beer!

 Zocalo Coffee – Magic!
 It’s a coffeehouse and a small play space: everything a toddler’s parent needs at 8 am on a Sunday morning.
 (Bonus!
 They open at 7 am on weekdays!)